markjprice/cs8dotnetcore3/dotnet5.md

 # Support for .NET 5.0
 .NET 5.0 Preview 1 was released on 16th March 2020.
 Preview 1 includes C# 8.0 so there aren't any new language features.
 I expect Microsoft to release new previews each month until the final version in November 2020.
-The code examples in most of the chapters in the fourth edition work with .NET 5.0, as well as .NET Core 3.0 and .NET Core 3.1.
+The code examples in most of the chapters in the fourth edition work with .NET 5.0, and of course all of the code examples are 100% compatible with either .NET Core 3.0 or .NET Core 3.1.
 - [Announcing .NET 5 Preview 1](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-1/)
 - [Download .NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/5.0)
 ## Most chapters